dotnet/project-system/.github/ISSUE_TEMPLATE/branch-checklist.md

 ---
 name: Branch checklist
-about: An outline of the steps needed to create a new branch
+about: An outline of the steps needed to create a new branch (internal use)
 title: Create [BRANCH NAME] branch checklist
 labels: Area-Infrastructure
 assignees: ''